Drury A. Hinton

 Drury Andrew Hinton (May 4, 1839—October 10, 1909) was a Virginia lawyer, Confederate soldier, politician, and judge.
 He served on Virginia's Supreme Court of Appeals from January 1, 1883, until December 31, 1894.

 Early and family life

 His father, Erasmus Gill Hinton, was a banker.
 Drury Hinton had a brother, William E. Hinton, who likewise became a Confederate officer, then private banker, stockbroker and important financier in postwar Petersburg.
 Another brother was Dr. Samuel Hinton of Petersburg.
-After a private education appropriate to his class, Hinton studied law at the University of Virginia until interrupted by the War Between the States.
+After a private education appropriate to his class, Hinton studied law at the University of Virginia until interrupted by the American Civil War.

 American Civil War

 The Civil War interrupted his studies.
 In March 1861, Hinton joined the 41st Virginia Infantry of the Confederate Army, and fought throughout the war, surrendering at Appomattox courthouse.
 At the Battle of the Crater he was in the first Confederate assault to retake the crater.